 Quorum welcomes Nick Amor to the team

-Welcome to another new member to the Quorum Team – Nick Amor.
-Nick's role will be Consultant and his experience spans repair and maintenance in the Royal Navy to technical author working on contracts for Rolls Royce.
+Welcome Nick Amor - Another new member of the expanding Quorum Team.
+Nick rolls his sleeves up as an ILS Consultant.
+His experience spans multiple repair and maintenance successes in the Royal Navy, to being a technical author working on prestigious Rolls Royce contracts.

 Nick's story, in his own words…